top of page

 Family Ties That Bind

-By the 19th century, the modern version had taken hold, popularized in part by Sir Walter Scott in Guy Mannering.
+By the 19th century, the modern interpretation had taken hold, reinforced by Sir Walter Scott in his 1815 novel Guy Mannering.

 ADVERTISEMENT